- 1

 | Log Analysis | pgBadger — analyzes logs and generates HTML reports | Oracle Enterprise Manager (OEM) |

-| GUI Management | pgAdmin, DBeaver, DataGrip (free/affordable) | Oracle Enterprise Manager Cloud Control (requires paid pack) |
+| GUI Management | pgAdmin, DBeaver, DataGrip (free/low cost) | Oracle Enterprise Manager Cloud Control (requires Diagnostic Pack purchase) |

 | Grafana Integration | Very easy — many ready-made dashboards available | Possible but more complex to set up |

-| Item | PostgreSQL | Oracle Enterprise |
+| Items | PostgreSQL | Oracle Enterprise |

 |---|---|---|

-| License (5 years) | $0 | $150K–$1.5M+ (depending on core count) |
+| License (5 years) | 0 THB | 5–50 million THB+ (depends on core count) |

-| Support/Maintenance | $0 (Community) or $15K–$60K/year (Commercial Support) | 22% of license cost per year |
+| Support/Maintenance | 0 (Community) or 0.5–2 million/year (Commercial Support) | 22% of license fee per year |

-| DBA Salary | $1,500–$3,500/month (Thai market) | $2,300–$5,700/month (Oracle DBAs are harder to find) |
+| DBA Salary | 50,000–120,000 THB/month | 80,000–200,000 THB/month (Oracle DBAs are harder to find) |

-| Options/Add-ons | All features free — Partitioning, Replication, RLS require no additional purchase | RAC, Data Guard, Advanced Security, Partitioning all require paid options |
+| Options/Add-ons | All features included free — Partitioning, Replication, RLS, JSON all included | RAC, Data Guard, Advanced Security, Partitioning all require separate option purchase |

-| Infrastructure | Works on any Linux distro, containers, all cloud providers | Oracle Linux/RHEL recommended — license costs may increase in the cloud |
+| Infrastructure | Works with any Linux distro, containers, and any cloud provider | Oracle Linux/RHEL recommended — cloud licensing may increase costs |

 When to Choose PostgreSQL / When You Still Need Oracle

-Choose PostgreSQL when:
+Choose PostgreSQL When:

 - You want to avoid vendor lock-in